CodeOnn/blog/README.md

 A Technology Blog built following JAMstack Architecure.

     Now what is JAM Stack?

     |- J - Javascript -  Any dynamic programming is handled by JavaScript, running entirely on the client.
            This could be any frontend framework, library, or even vanilla JavaScript.
- |- A - API's - All server-side processes or database actions are done by APIs, accessed over HTTPS with JavaScript [See AJAX - References ].

-              These can be custom-built or leverage third-party services.
+    |- A - API's - All server-side processes or database actions are done by APIs, accessed over HTTPS with JavaScript [See AJAX - References]              These can be custom-built or leverage third-party services.
     |- M - Markup - Basically a template to start upon.

     So JAM stack architecture essentially means we are letting API's do the heavy lifting shitty work[ Just kidding :p]

     Now What is Gatsby?????

     No tension, lets see.

       Gatsby is a static site generator.

              | - What the F*** is that?
                 | - It serves the server HTML from Markdown or JSON etc.
                   |- What is Markdown?
                     |- To customise your text you use three ways:-
                       | - Editor WYSIWYG - What you see is what you get editors - Basically B button makes thongs Bold,
                       | - HTML - <b>Bold Text</b>
                       | - Markdown - **Bold Text** - sort like whatsap or stack overflow